amitmse/in_Python_/Boosting/README.md

 		Similarity score is the evaluation metric for nodes.
 		Gain score is an evaluation criterion for trees.

-	- Similarity Score:
+	- Similarity score or Quality score for the Residuals:
+ 		It's used to split.
+Info gain
 		The smaller the similarity, the less they are similar.
 		To get all the residuals into one leaf and calculate the similarity score.

 		For regressor = (Sum of Residuals)^2 / (number of Residuals + λ )
 			λ (lambda) is the regularization parameter, which helps prevent overfitting.

 		For classifier = (Sum of Residuals)^2 / [pr*(1-pr) + λ]
-			pr  is previous probability
+			pr  is probability

+		Feature importance scores:
+    			- Gain: Average loss reduction gained when using a feature for splitting.
+    			- Cover: The number of times a feature is used to split data across trees weighted by training data points.
+    			- Weight: Total number of times a feature is used to split data across all trees.

 	- Gain:
 		How great is it the leaves classify similar residuals compared to the root.